nicholas-long/blog/content/posts/ascii-art-splash-screen-for-your-terminal.md

 As long as my ascii art is rectangular, it will appear centered.
 If it is not rectangular, and there are some lines where it does not line up then it will not display correctly and can appear chopped or glitched.

-- how to center text in the terminal with AWK
+- How to center text in the terminal with AWK
 ```awk
 BEGIN {
   command = "stty size | awk '{print $2}'"